Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 | `fast` | `number` | Optional property to specify the GAP advertisement interval.
 Set to `true` to specify TGAP(adv_fast_interval1); `false` to specify TGAP(adv_slow_interval).
 Defaults to `true`.
 | `scanResponseData` | `object` | Optional object containing scan response data types.

-The `advertisementData` and `scanResponseData` contain properties corresponding to the [Bluetooth Advertisement Data Types](https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile):
+The `advertisementData` and `scanResponseData` contain one or more properties corresponding to the [Bluetooth Advertisement Data Types](https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile):

 | Property | Type | Description |
 | --- | --- | :--- |